k0kubun/lambda-gyazo-s3/README.md

 # lambda-gyazo-s3

 AWS Lambda function to provide a Gyazo server clone with S3 backend using Amazon API Gateway.
+While you can modify a client instead of adapting a server and use S3 directly for this purpose, this is implemented for my practice.

 ## Build